secretstartups/handbook/sales/field-operations/customer-success-operations/index.html.md

 - **CSOps - Scale** - Requests the are for the Scale Segment.
 - **CSOps - All Segments** - Request that cover all CS Segments.
 - **CSOps - Growth** -  Requests that are specific to the Growth CSM Team.
-- **CSOpsSlack-Questions - Indicates that the request/issue came in via Slack (#gainsight-users Slack channel being the largest contributor to it)CSOPs-FY24Priority - This is for initiative/issues tied to FY24 Initiatives.
+- **CSOpsSlack-Questions** - Indicates that the request/issue came in via Slack (#gainsight-users Slack channel being the largest contributor to it)
+- **CSOPs-Priority** - This is for initiative/issues tied to Top Priority Initiatives.

 ## Peer Review
 The peer review process (currently for issues related to Gainsight) allows CS Ops team members to have another member of the team review their work.